menu

 Demographics

-The overall education level of Paris is somewhat higher than in the average US city of 21.84%: 27.49% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Paris who are college-educated is somewhat higher than the average US community of 21.84%: 27.49% of adults in Paris have at least a bachelor's degree.

 The per capita income in Paris in 2022 was $31,932, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $127,728 for a family of four.
 However, Paris contains both very wealthy and poor people as well.
 Paris also has one of the higher rates of people living in poverty in the nation, with 46.24% of its population below the federal poverty line.